curityio/kubernetes-training/1-basic-tutorial/README.md

-# Basic Tutorial
+# Basic Example

-Initial Kubernetes deployments and upgrades of the admin workload, runtime workload and configuration.
+This example provides a basic deployment to showcase initial Kubernetes deployments and upgrades of the admin workload, runtime workload and configuration.

 ## Prerequisites